astrophysics91/PBDOT-calculator/README.md

 # PBDOT-calculator

 To determine the factors that affect the observed orbital period change ($\dot{P_{b}}$) in pulsar binary, complicated equations should be determined.
-This code uses a numerical method to calculate different $\dot{P_{b}}$ effects: Shklovskii effect, Galactic acceleration, and GW emission.
+This code uses a numerical method to calculate different $\dot{P_{b}}$ effects: Shklovskii effect, Galactic acceleration, and Gravitational wave damping.
-The code requires a parameter file to read the obtained values and uncertainties.
+The code requires a parameter file to read the related values and uncertainties of timing parameters.
-The mean and standard deviation of the probability density distributions show the measured values and errors.
+This code measures values and errors based on the mean and standard deviation of probability density distributions.

 # What you need

 a.
 Parameter file (mandatory).
 - please provide *par file in Tempo2 format.

 b. expected distance (mandatory).
 - you can modify this in the code.
+The uploaded version uses iteration of the distance, "d=np.linspace(655,1200,6)".
 - This code uses a fractional error of the distance
 - eg) 100 pc with 0.3 means that the uncertainty of the distance is 30 pc.